DrTinkle/DrTinkle/README.md

 # Hi there, I'm Roy

 Welcome to my GitHub!
-I'm passionate about coding, problem-solving, and creating meaningful digital experiences through technology.
+I'm passionate about coding and problem-solving.
 Below, you'll find a collection of my personal projects that reflect my interests in software development, game design, and data analysis.

 ## Featured Projects